cldeluna/creds_in_env/README.md

 Working with APIs is always an eye opener on what is possible with the data that is out there.

 Open Notify provides [Open APIs From Space](http://open-notify.org/Open-Notify-API/).
-Here you can openly (no key or authentication is needed) query a REST API and get
+Here you can openly (no key or authentication is needed) query a REST API and get:

-- the location of the International Space Station,
+- the location of the International Space Station (ISS),
 - predictions as to when the ISS will pass over a given location, and
 - how many people are currently in space!